 Several key supported actions will be in Council's Delivery Program and Operational Plan for resourcing and implementation.
-These will be outlined in the 2022-2026 Implementation Plan, which will be received by Council following public exhibition and formulation of the updated Strategy.
+Current supported actions are outlined in the 2022-2026 Implementation Plan attached.

 Funding for the implementation of actions within this Strategy will be subject to approval through our annual budgetary and planning processes.
 Additional feasibility assessments, external funding applications or partnerships may be necessary for large scale projects.